 The Early Years

-In 1886 the corsetry firm Spiesshofer & Braun is founded by the merchant Michael Braun and corsetiere Johann Gottfried Spiesshofer.
+The Triumph International brand has it’s origins in 1886.
+The corsetry firm Spiesshofer & Braun is founded by the merchant Michael Braun and corsetiere Johann Gottfried Spiesshofer.
 They begin with six employees and six sewing machines, commencing production in a barn in Heubach (southern Germany).
 Within a few short years the company expands to 150 employees.

 In 1902 Spiesshofer and Braun recognise the benefit of a memorable brand name.
 One that will allow the company to be recognised wherever it is used.
 Hence the brand ‘Triumph’ is born, inspired by the Arc de Triomphe in Paris.
 As a result the company quickly achieves the position of the leading lingerie manufacturer in Europe.